 The company hasn’t confirmed a specific iPadOS 15.3 release date yet, but it should drop sometime in the early part of the year.
-We expect a release in January or February.
+We expect a release in late January.

 If your problems on iPadOS 15.2.1 are really bad, you might try downloading the iPadOS 15.3 beta onto your iPad, iPad Air, iPad Pro, or iPad mini right now.

-If security is important to you, think about installing Apple's iOS 15.2.1 update right away.
+If security is important to you, you'll want to think about installing Apple's iOS 15.7.1 update right away.

 If you missed Apple's iOS 15.2 update, you'll get its 30+ security patches with your upgrade.
 You can read all about them over on the company's security site.